juhahinkula/codeql-demo/README.md

 ## CodeQL Code analysis example

-The Spring Boot application in the repository appears to serve as a demonstration of CodeQL analysis while also functioning as a simple user management system.
+The Spring Boot application to demonstration of CodeQL analysis while also functioning as a simple user management system.

 You can build the project using the Gradle wrapper:
 ```